 This Christmas, I celebrated the season in style – handmade vintage style to be exact.
-My finished dress in one of my #1 best made project, taking into account the high quality fabrics, thread, and details which are involved.
+My finished dress in one of my #1 best made project so far, taking into account the high quality fabric and details which are involved.

-My best 1940’s hat, complete with feathers, rhinestones, and netting, was worn to suit posing in my new fancy dress.
+My best 1940’s hat, complete with pristine condition feathers, rhinestones, and netting, was worn to suit posing in my new fancy dress.

 FABRIC: The dress is made using a 100% wool medium weight gabardine, with an excellent soft drape.
 It is in a deep, royal red color.
 I believe I bought it at a JoAnn’s store, back in 2011.
 Wool gabardine is a very rare find in the stores of this town, so when I saw this fabric (the only bolt of its kind, all sad and lonely) I picked up over 3 yards of such a prized find.
-After my dress, I still have a nice 3/4 yard chunk of this fabric leftover to go towards a future project.
+After my dress, I still had a nice 3/4 yard chunk of this fabric leftover to go towards cutting some better fitting sleeves.
 The lining for my dress is a basic red cling-free poly lining, bought just before making the dress.

 NOTIONS: I had to buy most all of the notions for this dress because I wanted to be very specific with the finished look.
 I bought matching thread (Mettler Metrosheen and a Dual duty), a side zipper, and buttons for the wrist closures which matched the big buttons I already had for the bodice closure.

 TIME TO COMPLETE: Oh my!
 Too long for my taste.
 I probably spent more than 30 hours to make this dress over the course of 2 weeks.
 It was finally finished on December 19, 2013.
-There is a debate in my mind as to whether or not I should unpick the spots I would like to perfect and rework it, but, “done is beautiful” in this case!
+Later, In December of 2017 I came back and gave this dress the better fitting and detailing it deserved.

 FIRST WORN: to my maternal side of the family get-together, the Sunday before Christmas.
 It is held at a historic German building, now a restaurant, and I think my bright red dress matched the festive, old-world style decorations inside.
-Boo hoo, it was too dark inside for any pictures.
+Boo hoo, it was too dark inside for any pictures of the place.

 TOTAL COST: I’m not that sure, but it probably is a bit over $30.
 That is more than my normal cost, but worth it in the end.
 Don’t forget, the total cost was mostly spent 3 years ago anyway.